Don’t be afraid to decoupage furniture!

-When the patches were dry, I brushed Mod Podge over the entire tabletop again.
+When the patches were dry, I brushed Mod Podge over the entire tabletop again to seal it.

 And here’s a video we did over on our Facebook page with more great tips and tricks for decoupaging paper napkins onto furniture.
 Please follow us on Facebook for more DIY painting tips and tutorials.
 And join us over on Facebook every Friday at 12 noon (eastern) for Furniture Painting Friday, our free weekly mini painting lesson.